College Prep for Juniors and Seniors

 4

 TAKE COLLEGE ENTRANCE EXAMS Some colleges will require an entrance exam for admission and/or scholarship consideration.
-You’ll take the ACT in the spring of your junior year, and you may want to take the SAT as well.
+You will take the ACT in the spring of your junior year.
+You may want to take the SAT as well.
 Retake the exam(s) in the summer and fall as some colleges will use your best score for scholarship and admission decisions.
-You also have the option of retaking a single subject of the ACT. • Visit actstudent.org and collegeboard.org for sample questions, test dates, registration, and fees. • Find Nebraska-based ACT test-prep resources at EducationQuest.org .
+You also have the option of retaking a single subject of the ACT. • Visit actstudent.org and collegeboard.org for sample questions, test dates, registration, and fees. • Find Nebraska-based ACT test-prep resources at eqf.org/TestPrep .
 If you attend a community college, you may be required to take the Accuplacer or Companion placement tests.
 APPLY FOR ADMISSION Be aware of deadlines and apply to your top three or four colleges in the fall of your senior year.
-Most will require: • an application and fee.
+Most will require: • An application and fee. • Official high school transcripts, including: - Your grade point average and/or class rank. - Completed high school coursework. • ACT/SAT test scores.
+If your school conducts an Apply2College event, you will get help with completing applications.
+CREATE A STUDENT PORTAL Once you’re accepted for admission, the college will instruct you to create an online student account/portal for communications about financial aid, admissions, or other college-related matters.

 5